ayushshrivastv/OpenChain/README.md

 ## How It Actually Works

-OpenChain uses Chainlink's Cross-Chain Interoperability Protocol to create a unified lending experience across multiple blockchains.
+OpenChain uses Chainlink's Cross Chain Interoperability Protocol to create a unified lending experience across multiple blockchains.
 When you deposit ETH as collateral on Ethereum, the protocol doesn't wrap it or bridge it anywhere.
 Instead, it securely communicates with our Solana program through CCIP, enabling you to mint synthetic USDC backed by your real ETH collateral.

 The magic happens in the message validation.
-Every cross-chain transaction is cryptographically verified through Chainlink's decentralized oracle network before execution.
+Every cross chain transaction is cryptographically verified through Chainlink's decentralized oracle network before execution.
 This means your collateral is always protected by the same security guarantees that secure billions in DeFi value.
-The synthetic assets you receive are fully backed by real collateral, with real-time price feeds ensuring proper collateralization ratios.
+The synthetic assets you receive are fully backed by real collateral, with real time price feeds ensuring proper collateralization ratios.

-I spent weeks getting the price feed integration right.
+I spent days getting the price feed integration right.
 The `0x14aebe68` error signature became my nemesis during development - that cryptic message appeared every time a price feed wasn't properly configured.
 But once I implemented proper fallback mechanisms using both Chainlink oracles and CoinGecko APIs, the system became incredibly robust.
-Now users get real-time pricing with multiple layers of redundancy.
+Now users get real time pricing with multiple layers of redundancy.

 ## The Technology Stack